marcelm/cutadapt/doc/installation.rst

     sudo apt install python3-cutadapt

-Please be aware that this will likely give you an old version of Cutadapt.
-If you encounter unexpected behavior, please use one of the other installation methods to get an up-to-date version before reporting bugs.
+Please be aware that distribution packages are very likely to be outdated.
+If you encounter unexpected behavior or need newer features, please use one of the other installation methods to get an up-to-date version before reporting bugs.

 .. _dependencies: